 There have been rumours floating around the internet for years that window tinting can affect your vehicle’s radio reception or even obstruct the cell phone reception from within the cabin.
 Is this true?
 Well, it can be, but there is a very simple solution to make sure this is a non-issue.

 The truth of the matter is that metallic window tints are yesterday’s technology.
-They look great, but the increased reflection (mirror) make them illegal in many places, they are more expensive than classic window films, and they adversely affect radio and cell reception.
-This is why even our less expensive line of window films are not metallic.
+They look great, but the increased reflection (mirror) makes them illegal in many places, they are more expensive than classic window films, and they adversely affect radio and cell reception.
+This is why even our less expensive line of window films is not metallic.

 Be in touch to speak with a technician about your options when you are getting tinted at Diversity.
 We love to hear from you.